-Rap Beats Guide
+Your Rap Beats Guide for 2017

-You probably wondered: – “If theres free beats, why should I ever pay for such product?”.
-Well, free options is always good, especially for folks who is low on budget.
+You probably wondered: – “If there are free beats available, why should I ever pay for such product?”.
+Well, free options is always good, especially for folks who low on budget.
 But if you can buy your own rap instrumental – don’t hesitate to do so, and here is why: Statistics say that there is 1 paid download against 30 free downloads.
 What that mean is: free beats create more competition for you.
-While only 1 person will be rocking unique beat – 30 others will try to step up in the rap game with overused free beat.
+While only 1 person will be rocking unique beat – 30 others will try to step up in the game with overused free beat.
 Imagine a label guy who is browsing through same demos everyday and stumble upon something unique.
 Of course you can have your own style of rhyming which could skyrocket you to the top, but why risk it with free beats?

 Lease | Exclusive

 If you even once searched for paid rap instrumental – you probably noticed that there are options available before purchase.
 Usually Lease and Exclusive to chose from.
 Quick pros and cons of both:

 - Limited use